 When you are considering the motion of rigid bodies, you will still be concerned with the forces acting on an object, as these forces still impact the translational motion of the object.
 You now also need to know where each force acts on the object, as this extra information is needed to understand how the forces impact the rotational motion of the object.

-Note5.10.1.Where does the gravitational force act?
+Note12.2.1.Where does the gravitational force act?

 The gravitational force is a non-contact force, so there is no point of contact for the force to act.
-Instead, the gravitational force is treated as acting at the Center of Mass of the object.
+Instead, the gravitational force is treated as acting at the Center of Mass for Discrete Objects of the object.
 You will learn how to calculate center of mass in a future section; until then, treat the geometric center of an object as its center of mass, which is true for any symmetrical object.

 An Extended Free-body Diagram is a more detailed pictorial way to represent forces, in which the object is represented as a shape and each force is shown acting at its point of contact.
 As in a free-body diagram, each force should be labeled using the following symbol